shopware5/devdocs/source/blog/_posts/2015-08-11-seo-engine.md

 ## Building the SEO URLs
 In the sections above we handled how Shopware triggers the generation of SEO URLs and how those SEO URL templates can be configured.
-But how / wheres does Shopware actually generate those URLs?
+But how / where does Shopware actually generate those URLs?

 The relevant class here is `\sRewriteTable` which can be found in `engine/Shopware/Core/sRewriteTable.php` of your Shopware installation.
 Let's have a quick look at the relevant logic of that class: